 A confirmation testing test is also referred to as retesting.
-It was done as a way of checking which defects were found in a previous build that failed and what test cases were passed in a new build.
+It was done to check which defects were found in a previous failed build and what test cases were passed in a new build.
 This explains whether problems previously reported have been successfully corrected or not.
-If they fix that issue then several bugs will be listed in the Bug Tracking System.
-The process has happened repeatedly on every new agile sprint on the way to the end of the agile sprints.
-The bug monitoring system is also used to check out bug reports in previous versions of the software.
+If they fix that issue, several bugs will be listed in the Bug Tracking System.
+The process has happened repeatedly on every new Agile sprint on the way to the end of the Agile sprints.
+The bug monitoring system also checks out bug reports in previous software versions.

 Is Confirmation testing the same as Regression testing?

-No. Regression testing is any type of software testing that aims to reveal software bugs or issues which were previously discovered by the testing team and fixed. confirmation software testing can be part of a regression tests suite, but it’s not strictly the same thing.
+No. Regression testing is any software testing that aims to reveal software bugs or issues previously discovered and fixed by the testing team. confirmation software testing can be part of a regression tests suite, but it’s not the same.

-Confirmation techniques are black box methods relying on inputs and functional outputs.
-In regression testing, testers use more white box techniques to think about how an application or system works.
-It’s important to know that regression testing doesn’t give any assurance that the software is still working properly; it only shows whether it has been broken again or tests for new errors.
+Confirmation techniques are black-box methods relying on inputs and functional outputs.
+In regression testing, testers use more white-box techniques to think about how an application or system works.
+It’s important to know that regression testing doesn’t assure that the software is still working properly; it only shows whether it has been broken again or tests for new errors.

-For simplicity, some people use the terms “confirmation” and “regression” interchangeably.
+Some people use “confirmation” and “regression” interchangeably for simplicity.
 But it’s important to understand that they are not the same thing.

 What’s Not Confirmation Testing?

-Confirmation testing is really just the process of making sure that the project’s requirements have been met.
+Confirmation testing is just ensuring the project’s requirements have been met.

 Confirmation Test Planning and Execution Steps:

 - Determine what needs to be confirmed.
-Check out which requirements have been built into the software, especially if there are specific items known as risks or issues which have been identified for testing.
-These are areas where bugs or flaws may still exist, due to coding errors or changes in the software.
-Test cases can also be designed around issues that have already occurred during previous iterations of testing.
+Check out which requirements have been built into the software, especially if specific items known as risks or issues are identified for testing.
+These are areas where bugs or flaws may still exist due to coding errors or changes in the software.
+Test cases can also be designed around issues already occurring during testing iterations.

 - Identify how you will confirm requirements.
-If there are known risks with the software, which need testing as part of a ” regression test,” you can create test cases that directly address these issues.
-For example, if there was a known bug with the software that didn’t work correctly when the user logged in using an account in one particular country, you could write a specific test case to verify this functionality.
+If there are known risks with the software that need testing as part of a ” regression test,” you can create test cases that directly address these issues.
+For example, if a known bug with the software didn’t work correctly when the user logged in using an account in one particular country, you could write a specific test case to verify this functionality.